segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 Google Analytics 4 does not accept custom event names that include spaces.
 Segment replaces spaces in the Event Name in the Custom Event action with an underscore.
 As a result, you will see custom events snake cased in Google Analytics 4.

 Event names are case-sensitive in Google Analytics 4.
-This means that "my_event" and "My_Event" will be treated as two distinct events, unless you choose `Yes` in the dropdown for the `Lowercase Event Name` setting in your Custom Event mapping.
+If you would like all event names to be lowercase, use the **Lowercase Event Name** setting when you create a Custom Event mapping and select `Yes` from the dropdown.
+If this setting is set to `No` (i.e. `false`), Google will treat event names with different casing as distinct events.
 For more information, see [Google Analytics 4 Event name rules](https://support.google.com/analytics/answer/13316687?hl=en&ref_topic=13367860&sjid=2167389739796023681-NA#zippy=%2Cweb){:target="_blank"}.

 ### Custom Dimensions and Metrics